 Dr. Shefali is all about accepting what is.
 I’ve taken her parenting course on Mindvalley even though I have no kids, and I mentioned that her course was the best course I’ve ever taken on becoming more conscious in life.
-She tells it like it is and helps you come to a place of consciousness where you can see things for what they are and act from that place.

 - We have no choice but to deal with what’s happening with the Coronavirus.
 That’s just reality.